apaz-cli/apaz-cli.github.io/blog/How_to_Write_a_Compiler_Without_Going_Insane.md

  * Debugger
  * Language Server

-    These can all be accomplished later, and are best accomplished by support from either multiple teams or large communities.
+    These can all be accomplished later, and are best accomplished with support from either multiple teams or large communities.
 Not by independent devs trying to do everything.
 Don't try to undertake all of these.
-You'll die.
+You and your project will both die.
 Limit the scope of what you're doing as much as you can.

 <br>